 Miloslav Penicka (1935-2019) : Represented Artist

-In 1964 Penicka married the Australian violinist Janet Harvey, and followed her to Australia.
-He taught piano, and worked in the ABC's music library and as NSW music librarian to the SSO, positions which have all informed his composition style.
-In 1977 he took up a position at Abbotsleigh Secondary School in Sydney.
+In 1964 Penicka married Australian violinist Janet Harvey, and followed her to Australia.
+He taught piano, and worked in the ABC's music library and as NSW music librarian to the SSO, positions which informed his composition style.
+In 1977 he took up a position at Abbotsleigh Secondary School in Sydney, and the same year married violinist and teacher Sandra Parton.

 |Movement 1 : for alto saxophone with multiphonics and piano (1998)||Commissioned by Franziska Schroeder.|